Crohn's Disease FAQs

 Q:Stress is a known trigger for Crohn's disease flares.
 True or False?

-Q:What are liquid diets that allow the digestive system to rest?
+Q:Elemental diets are liquid diets that allow the digestive system to rest.
+True or false?

 Source quiz on MedicineNet